They have re-designed the set, the Old players have left, the World I once lived in, is once more bereft.

 For the most part, youths in the early 1950′s got rid of all that animal tension in a more athletic (and for onlookers sometimes silly) way, but always in good fun.

-Tom Harrington’s eldest son Sid can be seen bending forward in the picture.
+Tom Harrington’s son Sid can be seen bending forward in the picture.
 Sid was an Olympic standard weightlifter at the time.
 Here he is attempting to support three of us on his shoulders.
 His cousin Charles was directly on Sids shoulders, next up was a fellow whose name escapes me, and up on top was yours truly (whose muscles have yet to come out of their shells).
 As you can see this attempt failed.

 The families of Charles and Tom Harrington certainly enriched the lives of us kids growing up around the Londes.
 They always had time for you, and as for myself, the times I spent watching them at work and the time spent with the local Weightlifing Club started by Tom, in Nursery Street, are tucked away in my head as some of the best memories of my childhood.